alexterliuk/zeco/README.md

 It is written in React and TypeScript.
 As a starter Gatsby's default starter has been used.

-The site is deployed on Heroku platform: https://zeconomics.herokuapp.com (initial load may take ~30s if the site hasn't been used for some time and Heroku has unloaded it)
+The site is deployed on Heroku platform: https://zeconomics.herokuapp.com (initial load may take ~30s if the site hasn't been used for some time and Heroku has unloaded it).